Hurdles obstruct Argentina's path to restructuring debt

-BUENOS AIRES, Aug 22 (Reuters) - Argentina’s proposed debt restructuring plan, designed to sidestep U.S. court rulings that led to the country’s default in July, faces massive legal and logistical hurdles that mean it may never get off the ground, lawyers said.
+BUENOS AIRES (Reuters) - Argentina’s proposed debt restructuring plan, designed to sidestep U.S. court rulings that led to the country’s default in July, faces massive legal and logistical hurdles that mean it may never get off the ground, lawyers said.

 Left-leaning President Cristina Fernandez unveiled on Tuesday measures that would see the South American country make payments on debts held under foreign legislation in Argentina and push bondholders to bring their notes under Argentine law.